formester/formester-site/content/blog/jotform-vs-surveymonkey-forms-surveys-or-both.md

 Formester empowers you to:

-1. Design highly customized and personalized web forms, aligning with your branding and catering to diverse business needs.
+1. Design [highly customized and personalized web forms, aligning with your branding](https://formester.com/features/branding-kit/) and catering to diverse business needs.

-2. Create complex Survey Forms with ease, incorporating advanced logic, while enjoying seamless integration with a wide range of third-party platforms.
+2. Create complex Survey Forms with ease, [incorporating advanced logic](https://formester.com/features/conditional-logic/), while enjoying [seamless integration with a wide range of third-party platforms](https://formester.com/integrations/).

-3. Leverage robust data analytics and reporting capabilities to gain valuable insights from survey responses, supporting data-driven decision-making.
+3. Leverage [robust data analytics and reporting capabilities](https://formester.com/features/powerful-analytics/) to gain valuable insights from survey responses, supporting data-driven decision-making.

 4. Enjoy the simplicity and user-friendliness of Formester's interface while crafting intricate survey forms and accessing comprehensive data analytics.

-Formester offers the versatility and advanced customization options of Jotform, allowing users to create a wide range of forms, including surveys, contact forms, payment forms, and more.
-With an intuitive drag-and-drop interface and powerful conditional logic, Formester makes form-building a breeze for users with varying levels of technical expertise.
+Formester offers the versatility and advanced customization options of Jotform, allowing users to create a wide range of forms, including [surveys](https://formester.com/templates/categories/survey-forms/), [contact forms](https://formester.com/templates/categories/contact-forms/), [payment forms](https://formester.com/blog/how-to-collect-payments-using-online-web-forms/), and more.
+With an [intuitive drag-and-drop interface](https://formester.com/) and [powerful conditional logic](https://formester.com/features/conditional-logic/) and [calculation fields](https://formester.com/features/calculation-fields/) Formester makes form-building a breeze for users with varying levels of technical expertise.

 At the same time, Formester incorporates the user-friendly experience and robust data analysis capabilities of SurveyMonkey.
 It provides real-time tracking of survey responses, automatic results summaries, and various data export options, empowering users to gain valuable insights and make data-driven decisions.

-Additionally, Formester goes a step further by offering unique features such as seamless integration with essential apps, digital signature support, and an Information Recall feature that makes forms feel more dynamic and compelling.
+Additionally, Formester goes a step further by offering unique features such as seamless integration with essential apps, [digital signature support](https://formester.com/features/digital-signature/), and an [Information Recall feature](https://formester.com/features/information-recall/) that makes forms feel more dynamic and compelling.

 What’s more?
-A vast collection of Templates for both Web Forms and Surveys, catering to diverse needs and preferences!
+A vast collection of [Templates for both Web Forms and Surveys](https://formester.com/templates/), catering to diverse needs and preferences!

-With Formester, businesses can enjoy the best of both worlds – the versatility and customization of Jotform and the user-friendly survey features of SurveyMonkey – all in one comprehensive platform.
+**With Formester, businesses can enjoy the best of both worlds – the versatility and customization of Jotform and the user-friendly survey features of SurveyMonkey – all in one comprehensive platform.** \
 Whether you need to create complex forms, conduct in-depth surveys, or collect payments online, Formester is the ultimate solution for streamlining your data collection and form management processes.

 Unlock the full potential of your data collection and form-building with Formester.
-Experience a seamless blend of customization, simplicity, and advanced features – try Formester now!
+Experience a seamless blend of customization, simplicity, and advanced features – [Sign-up on Formester for free, now!](https://app.formester.com/users/sign_up)